Frequently Asked Questions

 How do I prove the dog is pure?

 The DNA test is more fool proof than anything.
 Being listed among our dogs will help confirm your dog's pedigree and your ownership of the dog.
-We can de-list the dog publicly if you want the privacy, but we will keep the dog's DNA test in our records.

 Are the puppies vaxed or chipped?

-We won't vaccinate a puppy before three months old.
+We won't vaccinate a puppy before four months old.
 You should have adopted and taken the dog home before then.
 If we keep a dog past the vaccination age and get it vaxed, not only would that be unusual, the price would also go up because we would be house training the dog for you.

 We do not require that your dog receive the IC chip used to tag dogs, but we recommend it.
 So, we won't chip the dog before you adopt it.
 That is for you to take care of with your vet.
 That keeps us out of the chipping and puts you in full control.